 Shades of Singularity

 The most consequential technology in human history is being debated with the wrong questions, defended with remedies that solve nothing, and governed by no one.
+This collection offers a different way of seeing: evidence first, then argument, then the institutional choices that determine which future arrives.

 I